 Thirty Day Gentle Cleanse – A 4 week plan that uses vegetables, small amounts of whole grains and small amounts of clean and sustainable animal proteins.
 No meal skipping.
 A great place to start.

 10-12 Juice Fast – My favorite.
 You start with reducing the diet down to raw vegetables, then shift to using only vegetable juices and potassium broth.
 This type of fast allows the digestive system to really rest.
+You will need to use either enemas or colonics as you cease chewing entirely and the bowels will need help to move out stools.

 Always break a fast or cleanse gently and with intention.
 There is an old saying… “Any fool can fast – but it takes a wise man to break a fast” – be wise.